 The rain continued on and off until dinner time.
 Then, over the next few hours we were treated to an ever changing and very dramatic sky.

-DAY THREE – Paddle about 12 kilometers to Barker Island
+DAY THREE on the Churchill River – Paddle about 12 kilometres to Barker Island

 The Barker Lake route still requires a long portage (about 800 meters) along the Sluice Channel.
 The first 100 meters or so were very muddy but the rest of the portage was in good shape.
 As you’re portaging and listening to the roar of water, you quickly understand why the portage was necessary – especially when you reach Sluice Falls with its giant canoe eating hole.

 The portage took us a good 1.5 hours as we had to make two trips.
 It wasn’t until after lunch that we were back in the canoe again.

 After lunch we had five sets of rapids to run.
 The first four went well – one right after another.
 But on the last one we didn’t see Dieter’s Rapid – the one we had planned to run until too late and ended up shooting The Shelf.
 The first wave hit the canoe and landed us in several inches of water, and the next few waves added a bit more.
 But we didn’t flip, just limped to shore and started bailing.
 Ten minutes later we were at our campsite for the night on Barker Island.
 The campsite was well used – more than I like to see – but it did afford an opportunity to explore because of its size.

 Day Four canoeing the Churchill River: Barker Island to Missinipe

 We got an early start on our last day as I had in the back of my mind that we might be able to drive all the way home to Calgary if we were out of Missinipe by noon or so (and we did).